Data-Driven Influence Functions for Optimization-Based Causal Inference: A General Framework for Finite-Difference Approximation Stability via Calculus Rules

-An appealing property of bias-adjusted treatment effect estimation is \textit{rate-double robustness}: because we incur the product of convergence rates of the nuisances, we may enjoy parametric $n^{-\frac 12}$-rate convergence of the target functional while nuisances converge at slower rates, for example both at $n^{-\frac 14};$ see \cite{chernozhukov2018double,rotnitzky2021characterization} for more detail.
-We use the rate-double robustness property of the target and \Cref{lemma-rates} to infer the required rate conditions on $(\epsilon, \hsmoothdelta)$ that would retain the beneficial statistical properties of the canonical AIPW estimator.
+\paragraph{Implications for estimation} Next, we use our characterization in \Cref{prop-decomposition-gateaux-derivative-pdf-rep}, \Cref{lemma-rates}, and \Cref{cor-aipw-additivebias} to study the \textit{statistical} properties of our \textit{computational/numerical} approximation. \Cref{cor-aipw-additivebias} is a deterministic equivalence and allows us to study the relationship to the typical ``oracle" AIPW estimator, albeit with induced $\epsilon$-perturbed nuisances.
+An appealing property of bias-adjusted treatment effect estimation is \textit{rate double robustness}: because we incur the product of convergence rates of the nuisances, we may enjoy parametric $n^{-\frac 12}$ rate convergence of the target functional while nuisances converge at slower rates, for example at $n^{-\frac 14};$ see \cite{chernozhukov2018double,rotnitzky2021characterization}.
+We use the rate double robustness property of the target and \Cref{lemma-rates} to infer the required rate conditions on $(\epsilon, \hsmoothdelta)$ that retain the beneficial statistical properties of the canonical AIPW estimator.
 The next result combines our previous characterizations with the standard analysis of AIPW.